top of page

 Novel developments in drug development

 While the outcomes in metastatic cutaneous Melanoma have dramatically improved over the last decade, we still lose too many of our community, in particular those with Rare Melanomas.
-Better research- more relevant, faster- a more effective integration of research into clinical care so that learnings reach patients faster, efforts to optimise early drug development and better leveraging the potential of data therefore might not seem Melanoma-specific (they are not) but directly impact our community.
+Better research- more relevant, faster- and a more effective integration of research findings into clinical care are therefore important if we want to improve outcomes in Melanoma.

 Optimising Early Drug Development- UK initiative

-Chris McCabe, Professor of Health Economics, Queen's University Belfast, Ireland
+Chris McCabe, Professor of Health Economics, Queen's University Belfast, Ireland, confirmed

 DRUP-like Clinical Trials- how do we get more and better options for more patients?
 Integrating research into clinical care